Rob-C-89/the-forgotten-forest/README.md

 The website will have a very simple layout:

--a header with title, logo and description.
+- a header with title, logo and description.
--a main game content container, with HTML to be loaded with JavaScript -an audio player
+- a main game content container, with HTML to be loaded with JavaScript
+- an audio player
--background image on the body
+- background image on the body

 ### User Stories and Project Planning